kovey/nvim-config/README.md

 3. When you first enter `nvim`, you will see a bunch of mess because the plugins aren't installed yet, so run `:PackerInstall` to install the plugins

 > Note that there is a chance that the download would timeout and `packer.nvim` would report install failed, in this case run `:PackerInstall` again
 4. This setup uses the modern LSP system for language support, things like auto-complete, symbols tree, etc..., **which requires a LSP server outside the editor**.
-Fortunately [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) manages to configure most of the LSP server options for us, all we need to do is to install the LSP servers themselves:
+Fortunately [coc-nvim](https://github.com/neoclide/coc.nvim) manages to configure most of the LSP server options for us, all we need to do is to install the LSP servers with :CocInstall

-In `lua/configs/autocomplete.lua`, line `108`, edit the list of LSP servers, a complete list of supported LSP servers is listed [here](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).
-After that install the corresponding servers on your OS, auto-complete should pop up for supported languages now :)
 5. Final step, smart highlighting using treesitter!

 The default vim regex-based highlighting is pretty lame, for NVIM, [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) offered an advanced code highlighting that can make your code much cleaner